axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 ## Overview

-The Serenity grid is a twelve columns system based on Flexbox with gutters of 20px.
+The Serenity grid is a twelve column system, based on Flexbox, with 20px gutters.

 <div class="sd-example">
     <div class="grid">